 - Where does the ambient light illuminating the foreground come from?
-As red as the moon is, I would expect the entire scene to have a reddish glow.
+As orange as the moon is, I would expect the entire scene to have an orange glow.
 But it doesn’t.
 The snow has a neutral white color you would expect from a full moon higher in the sky.
-The only place that has the red glow I would expect is in the valley behind the moon’s disk.
-Obviously the light there is responsible for the red glow, but that should be universal across the scene if the light were from that reddish moon.
+The only place that has the orange glow I would expect is in the valley behind the moon’s disk.
+Obviously, city light is responsible for that orange glow.
+But the orange glow should be universal across the scene if the light were from that orange moon.

 - Look at the shadows cast by the trees in the lower left center.
 The light source casting those shadows is high and to the left – not from the direction of the moon.
 Same thing with the shadows cast by the ski lift support poles and other tress in the area.
 Same thing with the shadows cast by the rock outcroppings on the hill.
 The moon is certainly illuminating the scene, but it’s not the moon you see in the picture.

 I shared this photo from Mr Zeevi’s page on my Facebook page and challenged my friends and subscribers to analyze the photo.
 Many of them did and noticed the same red flags as I saw.
 High five to you all!